Passer au contenu

 Mitacs Globalink Research Awards

-Thanks to an agreement between Canadian organization Mitacs and UdeM, several scholarships are offered each year to international students wishing to conduct research at our university.
+Thanks to an agreement between Canadian organization Mitacs and UdeM, several scholarships of a maximum of $6000 each are offered to international students wishing to conduct research at our university for 12 to 24 weeks.

-• Only one GRA per student per project is possible.
+• Only one award per student per project is possible.

 • Be 18 years of age or older at the time you apply.